Scientific racism: Charles Darwin

 According to the historian Gertrude Himmelfarb, "The subtitle of [The Origin of Species] made a convenient motto for racists: 'The Preservation of Favoured Races in the Struggle for Life.'
 Darwin, of course, took 'races' to mean varieties or species; but it was no violation of his meaning to extend it to human races....
-Darwin himself, in spite of his aversion to slavery, was not averse to the idea that some races were more fit than others."
+Darwin himself, in spite of his aversion to slavery, was not averse to the idea that some races were more fit than others".

 On the other hand, Robert Bannister defended Darwin on the issue of race, writing that "Upon closer inspection, the case against Darwin himself quickly unravels.
 An ardent opponent of slavery, he consistently opposed the oppression of nonwhites...
-Although by modern standards The Descent of Man is frustratingly inconclusive on the critical issues of human equality, it was a model of moderation and scientific caution in the context of midcentury racism."
+Although by modern standards The Descent of Man is frustratingly inconclusive on the critical issues of human equality, it was a model of moderation and scientific caution in the context of midcentury racism".

+According to Myrna Perez Sheldon, Darwin believed that different races gained their 'population-level characteristics' via sexual selection.
+Previously, race theorists conceptualized race as a 'stable blood essence' and that these 'essences' mixed when miscegenation occurred.

 Herbert Hope Risley

 As an exponent of "race science", colonial administrator Herbert Hope Risley (1851–1911) used the ratio of the width of a nose to its height to divide Indian people into Aryan and Dravidian races, as well as seven castes.